-Windows 10 comes with a number of keyboard shortcuts to help people with their daily and repetitive tasks.
-Basically, Keyboard shortcuts are used to perform computer’s tasks faster than using a mouse.
+Windows keyboard shortcuts or hotkeys help people make their daily and repetitive tasks much smoother or we can say it makes the computer easier to use.
+Basically, Keyboard shortcuts are used to perform computer tasks faster than using a mouse.
 Keyboard shortcuts can help you boost your productivity and become more efficient at using your computer.
-Here we have collected some Windows 10 Keyboard Shortcuts for Microsoft Edge Browser, command prompt and internal work.
+Here in this post we have a complete list of Windows Keyboard Shortcuts with their Features and function.

 Using this simple shortcut you can quickly open the All Settings window.
-Since Microsoft is slowly unifying all the control panel items with the modern Settings app, this is one of the most useful shortcuts of Windows 10.
+Since Microsoft is slowly unifying all the control panel items with the modern Settings app, this is one of the most useful shortcuts of Windows 10 and 11.

 One of the best things about Windows 10 is its universal notification center or the action center.
 Using the keyboard shortcut “Win + A,” you can easily open and see all the current notifications in the panel.
 There is no need to click on that small icon on the taskbar.